Funding and Grants

-Many of the events and programs that student organization would like to put on require funding.
-Below you will find some information on grant funding and other options for support.
+Many of the events and programs that student organization would like to sponsor require funding and quite often student organizations may need a little financial support to operate their organization.
+This guide will provide information on funding opportunities at USI and other options for support.

 Student Government Association Grants

 The Student Government Association has a variety of grants available to help support student organizations.
 Information and applications for the grants are available online.
 Click here for applications and information.

 Grant applications must be submitted by the deadlines.
 SGA will meet within a week of the deadline to review the applications.
 Applicants will be contacted with the exact time and date for the meeting.
 It is highly encouraged for the applicant to attend this meeting and talk about their application with the committee.

 The Provost has available funds which can be applied for by registered student organizations and Student Affairs departments.

 The programming grants are not permanent organizational funding.
 The purpose of the grant program is to provide the opportunity for registered student organizations to present quality programming for the USI community.
 All submissions should be turned in prior the program taking place.
 They are requests and not all are funded.
 Grant application available at www.usi.edu/studentaffairs/grants.

 The Provost has available funds which can be applied for by members of currently registered student organizations and students in an active role at an academic or student development conference, meeting, or competition (making a presentation, committee member, volunteer role, etc.) The purpose of the Provost Travel Grant is to support students with their academic and co-curricular endeavors.
 The Provost will make final allocation decisions.

 Available funds include up to $250 per student for a conference outside of Indiana and up to $150 per student at conference in state.
 Funds are only available for students who are actively engaged in a contributing role, not to students who only attend conferences or other events.
 All submissions should be turned in prior to traveling.
 They are requests and not all are funded.
 Grant application available at www.usi.edu/studentaffairs/grants.